grantsimons/Turing-Machine-Simulator/README.md

 After the program constructs a Turing machine, "input.txt" is read in, where each line in the file is a string that will be loaded onto the Turing machine tape.<br />

-Each line in input.txt is handled as a different string to be tested, and the outputs (‘accept’ or ‘reject’) are exported into a new file, "output.txt.".<br />
+Each line in input.txt is handled as a different string to be tested, and the outputs (‘accept’ or ‘reject’) are exported into a new file, "output.txt".<br />
 This simulator operates under the assumption that each Turing Machine provided always halt.